 Note that many of our customers will split a share with a friend or family member.
 For example, two families will split a 1/4 share so that each family ends up with 1/8 of a steer in their freezer.
 We're happy to work with "split share" groups that our customers arrange.

 We milk 63 cows twice a day, every day, to bring you McCluskey Brothers' certified organic cheese.
 Primarily a Holstein herd, we do have some Jersey and Normande milk cows as well.
 "Our girls" graze the rolling pastures of Shillelagh Glen Farms and, like our beef herd, are 100% grass-fed.
-We partner with Cedar Grove Cheese in Plain, Wisconsin to make our cheese, and we offer two distinct product lines: our seasonal, 100% grass-fed cheese and our fall/winter cheese.
-Both are certified organic.

 We make our grass-fed cheese seasonally, from May through November when our girls are on pasture.
 Hand crafted in small batches and made from our girls' milk only, we're known for our nonpasteurized or "raw milk" cheese (it has a devoted following!), but also make some cheeses with pasteurized milk, including mozzarella and monterey jack with jalapeno pepper.

 Each season imparts its own flavor.
 Taste the sunshine!
 Check out our Cheese page to see what's on hand.
-Our seasonal grass-fed cheeses specify "Seasonal" and "Grass-fed" in the product name and description.

 Late winter finds us in the woods, tapping maple trees.
 As the days start to warm yet the nights stay cold, the sap in the maple trees begins to flow.
 We collect that sap and cook it down to 100% pure maple syrup - nothing but nature from the maple trees of Shillelagh Glen Farms!
 A natural sweetener (no GMO worries here!), maple syrup is a mainstay in our farm kitchen.
 Look for recipes on our Blog and shop for the sweet stuff on our Maple Syrup page.